isharacomix/8bitmooc/mooc/pages/content/specs/opcodes.md

     Absolute      JSR $5597     $20  3 bytes    6 cycles

 ### BRK (BReaK)
-    Implied       BRK           $00  1 bytes    7 cycles
+    Implied       BRK #$44      $00  2 bytes    7 cycles

-JSR jumps to a memory location in the same way that
+JSR jumps to a memory location in the same way that JMP does, but in addition to changing the program counter, it also stores the current program counter value on the [[stack]] before jumping there.
+This way, after running the code that you jump to, it is possible to return back, using the RTS instruction.
+BRK is similar, in that it also performs a jump, but it ignores the argument and jumps to the memory address in the [[vector table|vector_table]] that matches the IRQ pointer (located at $FFFE and $FFFF).
+Also, the JSR instruction does not store the processor status register on the stack, but the BRK instruction does.

 ### RTS (ReTurn from Subroutine)